JAlcocerT/JAlcocerT/content/blog/da-AIBI-tools.md

 ---
-title: "AI|BI Tools"
+title: "AI|BI Tools and PoCs with PyGWalker"
 date: 2025-05-22T00:20:21+01:00
 draft: false
-tags: ["Dev","D&A","Career","Streamlit PoCs","uv"]
+tags: ["Dev","D&A","Career","Streamlit PoCs","uv","Business Intelligence"]
-description: 'BI/AI another combo and more D&A Tools.
-PoC Dashboards with PyGWalker can be a thing!'
+description: 'BI/AI combo and more D&A Tools.
+Streamlit PoC Dashboards with PyGWalker and data stories!'
 url: 'ai-bi-tools'
 ---

+**Tl;DR**

+As a BIA, you might have to skip waiting for data engineering team to put together some pipeline so that you can build your visualizations into Grafana/[GCP Looker](https://jalcocert.github.io/JAlcocerT/understanding-google-cloud-platform/)/PowerBI/ whatever.

++++ Created a quick data [PoC with streamlit and PyGWalker](#pygwalker).

+**Intro**

 It not just about *old school* [**BI** Tools](https://jalcocert.github.io/JAlcocerT/setup-bi-tools-docker/), or the well known propietary ones like [Looker](https://jalcocert.github.io/JAlcocerT/understanding-google-cloud-platform/) or [PBi](https://github.com/JAlcocerT/PBi)